← Back to BlogProduct Guides

 Browser-Level Only

 Every control described above only works inside Microsoft Edge.
 If your child opens Chrome, Firefox, or any other browser — no filtering applies.
+In India, where Chrome is the dominant browser, this is a significant gap.
+Your child likely already prefers Chrome and will simply switch to it.

 Search Filtering Limited to Bing

 Google, DuckDuckGo, and other search engines are not controlled by Microsoft's safe search enforcement.
+Since most Indian children use Google as their default search engine, this leaves the most-used search engine unprotected.

 No YouTube Monitoring